 South Miami scores 147 in the cost of living index while the national average is 100.
 Housing is the biggest factor that contributes to the cost of living difference.

-The median household income in South Miami is $62,305.
-The most profitable industries in South Miami are management, business, financial, legal, firefighting, health care, and law enforcement.
+The median household income in South Miami is around $63,000.
+The largest employment sectors in South Miami include management, business, financial, legal, and health care.

 The most comfortable months in South Miami are March, February, and December.
 Average temperature ranges from 70-85°.
 August is the hottest month, with the average highest temperature is 89.9°.
 Summers are hot and humid and snowfall during winter is rare.

-The Deli Lane Cafe & Sunset Tavern, Two Chefs Restaurant, and Whisk serve American and ethnic cuisine.
+The Deli Lane Cafe & Sunset Tavern, Two Chefs Restaurant, and Whisk serve American are popular American cuisine destinations.
 French restaurants like Cafe Bonjour are also available.